-You should find a doctor who's well-versed in PRP injections for pain, like board-certified otolaryngologist Dr. Constantine Kotsanis who has more than 30 years of experience working with patients in the DFW area looking for more natural options for pain relief.
+You should find someone who's well-versed in PRP injections for pain, like our skilled team of professionals, who has more than 30 years of experience working with patients in the DFW area looking for more natural options for pain relief.

 Who can have PRP Therapy?